alexdmoss/mw-monitoring/README.md

 # mw-monitoring

-Telemetry stack for my personal GKE cluster - Prometheus + Grafana + other bits to get useful data out of this
+Telemetry stack for my personal GKE cluster - Prometheus + Grafana + other bits to get useful data out of this.

 I've deliberately used [CoreOS' Prometheus Operator](https://github.com/coreos/prometheus-operator) as I recognise how useful this is, but stopped short of deploying the full [CoreOS kube-prometheus stack](https://github.com/coreos/kube-prometheus) as - great concept though it is - I want to learn about how this stuff hangs together.